mikemaccana/powershell-profile/README.md

 Terminus has it's own color schemes, just open **Settings** > **Appearance** > **Color Scheme** and pick one (or use my config file).

 Otherwise, the Windows console supports the well know `.itermcolors` format.
 You can view hundreds of popular themes at [iterm2colorschemes.com](https://iterm2colorschemes.com/).
+I like [Monokai Soda](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Monokai%20Soda.itermcolors)

 You can edit an `.itermcolors` file using [terminal.sexy](https://terminal.sexy).